kefbytes/KefBytes_SearchAPIs_Example/README.md

 - The dev/base_project branch has a nav controller and two views added.
 - The dev/NSUserActivity branch is based off base_project and includes a sample of using NSUserActivity search API.
 - The dev/corespotlight branch is based off base_project and includes a sample of using Core Spotlight search API.
-- The dev/NSUserActivity_CoreSpotlight_Combined branch combines the two APIs by using a NSUserActivity and a CSSearchableItemAttributeSet.
+- The dev/NSUserActivity_CoreSpotlight_Combined branch combines the two APIs by using a NSUserActivity with a CSSearchableItemAttributeSet.